Suboxone® for opioid use disorder

 How long can you be on Suboxone?

-Some people stay on Suboxone for months or even years.
+Most people stay on Suboxone for months to even years.
 Your provider will help determine what timeline is right for your recovery goals.

 What does Suboxone show up as on a drug test?